-Plus there are details of an easy no money down free £5 to claim.
-Literally takes a few minutes.
+Plus there are details of an easy free £5 to claim.

 Disclaimer: If you use my refer a friend link I will also receive a reward at no extra cost to you.
 Thank you if you do use it as it helps me to continue building the site.
 No financial advice is intended.
 Always do your own research.
 The information below is subject to change at any time.

-I discovered Zilch after taking advantage of the no money down Free £5 refer a friend deal which only took 10 minutes to complete.
+I discovered Zilch after taking advantage of the Free £5 refer a friend deal which only takes a few minutes to complete and action

 If you’d like to take advantage of that offer now, here’s my Zilch referral link.